emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/software.md

 1. Mount `cpm3.dsk` to drive `A:` in MITS 88-DCDD.
 2. In emuStudio jump to location `0xFF00`
-3. Optionally, you can set CPU frequency to 2500 kHz, which was Zilog Z80 original frequency.
-4. Before starting emulation, show ADM-3A terminal
+3. Before starting emulation, show ADM-3A terminal
-5. Run the emulation
+4. Run the emulation

 The following image shows the look right after the boot: